Common English Writing Errors Made by Chinese Academic Writers

 Checking passive voice in your own writing

 Read your discussion section and highlight every passive construction.
-For each one, ask whether the passive is there because naming the agent would be awkward or redundant, or whether it is there as a default formality choice.
-If it is the latter, rewrite the sentence in active voice and compare the two versions.
+For each one, ask whether the passive is there because naming the agent would be awkward or redundant, or whether it's there as a default formality choice.
+If it's the latter, rewrite the sentence in active voice and compare the two versions.
 The active version is almost always more direct and easier to read.
 In the methods section, keep the passive.
 In the discussion and conclusion, prefer the active unless there is a specific reason not to.

 Tense Inconsistency Across Sections

-Mandarin verbs do not change form to indicate tense.
+Mandarin verbs don't change form to indicate tense.
 Time reference is conveyed through context, time words, and aspect markers rather than verb inflection.
-When Chinese researchers write in English, they must apply tense conventions that have no equivalent in Mandarin, and those conventions vary by section in ways that are not always made explicit in academic writing guides.
+When Chinese researchers write in English, they must apply tense conventions that have no equivalent in Mandarin, and those conventions vary by section in ways that aren't always made explicit in academic writing guides.

 International English academic journals follow specific tense conventions by section.
 The abstract uses past tense for what the study did and present tense for general claims.
 The introduction uses present tense for established facts and past tense for previous specific studies.
 The methods and results sections use past tense consistently.
 The discussion uses present tense for interpretation of results and for general claims about the field.
 The conclusion uses present perfect for what the study has demonstrated and present tense for implications.

-These conventions are not universal across all journals, but they represent the standard that reviewers at major English-language journals expect.
-Deviation from them, particularly mixing past and present tense within the results section or using past tense for interpretive claims in the discussion, signals unfamiliarity with English academic writing conventions and can affect reviewer confidence in the manuscript overall.
+These conventions aren't universal across all journals, but they represent the standard that reviewers at major English-language journals expect.
+Deviation from them, particularly mixing past and present tense within the results section or using past tense for interpretive claims in the discussion, signals unfamiliarity with English academic writing conventions.

 A practical approach to tense checking